This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #TeaProudly #CollectiveBias

 Tea has always been a staple in my mornings.
 My love of tea started at a young when I would have tea-time with my grandmother.
 She was a big tea drinker and would introduce my to new and exciting varieties of tea I had never even heard of while we would chat and eat scones.
 It was always such a lovely experience that I still hold dear.
 I consider that my “Tea Proudly” moment because of how much it still means to me.
 I always think of her when I have a cup of tea and scones.

 Those are the memories I wanted to make a nod to by creating these vanilla bean scones to go with my new favorite tea, Bigelow’s Constant Comment.
 It’s a black tea with just a touch of orange that is unique and stand-out!
 Surprisingly, I had never made scones before, I had always gotten them from my local bakery but I was amazed how simple they were to make!
+This is the perfect easy scone recipe for beginners!
 I think the vanilla scones disappeared within about an hour, they were a huge hit at my house.
-The simple, light flavor complemented the tea wonderfully!
+The simple, light flavor of the scones complemented the tea wonderfully!

 Hover over the picture below to click through to Walmart.com to pick up a box of Bigelow Constant Comment!